axial compressor

 A male worker in the industrial sector

-Gas transport and storage
+Gas transport and gas storage

 systems-campaign